runemadsen/ok-go/README.md

 - **Configuration** is stored in the OS environment, with support for development (`.env`) and test (`.env.test`) environments with [Godotenv](https://github.com/joho/godotenv).

 - **Testing** with [Ginkgo](http://onsi.github.io/ginkgo/) and [Gomega](http://onsi.github.io/gomega/).
 Golang prefers the tests to live alongside the actual files, and will automatically ignore files named `*_test.go` during compilation.
-This template has both simple [route tests](https://github.com/runemadsen/ok-go/blob/master/routes/posts_test.go) and [model tests](https://github.com/runemadsen/ok-go/blob/master/models/post_test.go).
+This template has both simple [route tests](https://github.com/runemadsen/ok-go/blob/master/routes/posts_test.go) and [model tests](https://github.com/runemadsen/ok-go/blob/master/models/post_test.go), as well as some nice helper functions to access the HTTP responses like you know it from `RSpec`.

 ### Getting Started